PaloAltoNetworks/prismacloud-api-python/README.md

 This is a generic tool for prototyping with the posture API.
 It sends output to stdout (and optionally to file) and errors/info sent to stderr so that it works in a pipeline which makes it 'jq' friendly.

+Please note this tool is not intended as a replacement for better well-formed scripts and functions.

 Example 1: GET request

 ```